coreos/rpm-ostree/docs/debug.md

 If you need output from rpm-ostreed.service, another client such as Zincati or ostree-finalize-staged.service you might need to override the environment variables for those services.

-A way to do this is using the `systemctl edit` command.
+A way to do this is using the `sudo systemctl edit` command.

 For example: